LeftySolara/odin-cv-generator/README.md

 A React app that generates a mock CV based on a user-filled form.

 This is my solution to the [CV Application](https://www.theodinproject.com/courses/javascript/lessons/cv-application) exercise from the Odin Project's [Full Stack JavaScript track](https://www.theodinproject.com/paths/2).

+The "hooks" branch is a re-write of this project that uses React Hooks instead of classes.